-To achieve this award we have to be working on all 9 areas of the Eco-Schools framework, be building ‘greeness’ into both the day-to-day life of the school and the pupils’ learning, as well as supporting other schools and organisations to become ‘greener’ themselves.
+To achieve this award we had to be working on all 9 areas of the Eco Schools Framework, by building ‘greenness’ into both the day-to-day life of the school and the pupils’ learning, as well as supporting other schools and organisations to become 'greener' themselves.

 Mrs Michelle Mayes, our Eco-Schools' Co-ordinator, always welcomes support and ideas for the 'green' work that we do.
 If you would like to be involved in our work, or have ideas to offer, please contact the school office.